seznam/ima/packages/testing-library/README.md

 });
 ```

 Configure shared integration hooks through `setImaTestingLibraryClientConfig({ integration: { ... } })`. `initImaApp` also accepts per-call `initSettings`, `initBindApp`, `initServicesApp`, and `initRoutes` overrides.
 They run in addition to the application's own boot config methods, so `initRoutes` overrides can only add routes; adding a route under a name the application already uses throws.
-Map `^app/main$` in Jest when the application entry is not available at the default path.
+Map `^app/main$` in Jest when the application entry is not available at the default path (`app/main.js`). `initImaApp` throws when `app/main` resolves to the testing library's fallback application and no `initRoutes` override is configured.

 `initImaApp` boots without navigating and without starting the router listeners. `routeImaApp(app, path)` sets the address bar and then delegates to IMA's own `routeClientApp`, which starts the listeners and routes to the current path.
 Setting the address bar first is required because IMA expects the browser to have navigated already - `PageNavigationHandler` deliberately ignores the first pre-manage call.
 Subsequent navigations can use `app.oc.get('$Router').route(path)` or interactions with the rendered page, and they update the address bar through the application's own navigation handler.
-Import queries from `@testing-library/dom` to avoid registering unit-test React cleanup for a suite-scoped application.
+When the application defines no `$IMA.fatalErrorHandler`, `routeImaApp` rejects with fatal routing errors that IMA would otherwise only log as a warning.

+Import queries from `@testing-library/dom`: the `@ima/testing-library` entry point imports `app/main` when it is loaded, before `prebootScript` runs.

 `$Debug` follows `$IMA.$Debug`, so a suite can opt out of the framework's debug-only code paths by setting `window.$IMA.$Debug = false` before `initImaApp`.

 Configure the environment through `setImaTestingLibraryServerConfig({ environment })` in the Jest config.
-It defaults to `test` and is passed as `environmentName` to `createIMAServer`, so it takes precedence over shell variables and earlier server imports without changing `process.env`.
+It defaults to `test` and takes precedence over `IMA_ENV` and `NODE_ENV`, even when `@ima/server` has already been imported.

 Version 21 changes this default for existing unit tests as well as integration tests.
 Configure the environment previously selected through `IMA_ENV` or `NODE_ENV` explicitly when upgrading.
 Setting `environment: undefined` retains the legacy server environment resolution.

 **Important:** always `await clearImaApp(app)` in `afterAll`/`afterEach`.
-It unlistens the router, awaits page-manager destruction before unmounting the page, clears the object container, and restores the wrapped timers, animation frames, `console.assert`, and `window.scrollTo`.
+It unlistens the router, awaits page-manager destruction before unmounting the page, clears the object container, and restores the wrapped timers, animation frames, `$Debug`, `console.assert`, and `window.scrollTo`.
+A failing step does not skip the remaining ones.
 It also removes listeners registered through the application's `$Window.bindEventListener`, while preserving React's document-level listeners.
 Directly registered native listeners must be removed by their owner during teardown.
 Forgetting cleanup will leak state into subsequent tests.

-Only one application can be booted at a time.
-The wrapped timers are captured when the application boots, so Jest fake timers installed by the test are wrapped rather than replaced.
+Only one application can be active at a time: `initImaApp` rejects until the previous application is cleared.
+The wrapped timers are captured when the application boots, so Jest fake timers installed by the test are wrapped rather than replaced and stay detectable by Testing Library.

 ## Usage